its-id/100x-Cohort-Programs/Week 12/Programs/Week 12.1/README.md

 2. Open the AWS account.
 Search for S3.

 3. Name the bucket and select the region.
-Click on `Create bucket`.
+Click on `Create bucket`.<br>
    <img width="500" alt="Screenshot 2024-02-23 at 7 43 31 PM" src="https://github.com/its-id/100x-Cohort-Programs/assets/60315832/c0b10730-ff7b-469a-b29d-1fcf27938b59">

    Scroll to the bottom and click on `Create bucket`. <br>